mia-platform/documentation/docs/fast_data/runtime_management/snippets/js-workload-configuration.md

 ![Microservice Configuration](./../img/microservice_configuration.png)

-To made the service aware of the Control Plane configuration, add a new environment variable called `CONTROL_PLANE_CONFIG_PATH` where you'll use as value the full path of the configuration file inside your microservice.
+To made the service aware of the Control Plane configuration, add a new environment variable called `CONTROL_PLANE_CONFIG_PATH` where you will use as value the full path of the configuration file inside your microservice.

 :::tip